BlueManedHawk/Ex-Nihilo/docs/Contributing/ORGANIZATION.md

 At some point, we will want to quit.
 This will break us from the loop, where we then perform some cleanup, such as saving things, properly closing SDL, and other stuff.
 This is from the file `Cleanup.h`.

 At some point, the game might crash.
-The file `Crash.h`contains the crash handler for the game.
+The file `Crash.h` contains the crash handler for the game.

 …

 I'm not quite sure why I made this document.
 What was the point of this again?
 I think it may just have been to get my thoughts straight.
 I'm honestly not sure.
 Eh, whatever.
-It might be useful.
+It might be useful for somebody.